R00tendo/ssb/README.md

 # Description
 SSB=simple subdomain bruteforcer

 SSB is a tool that bruteforces subdomains based on dns records.

 SSB also scans the subdomains for the most common ports i've seen in the wild.

 # Update log (only major updates)
+Update: Mark_v0: Scans for ports in the found subdomains.

-Update: markv3: SSH Bruteforce added and ftp threads increased, problems with report generating solved
+Update: Mark_v3: SSH Bruteforce added and ftp threads increased, problems with report generating solved.

-Update: markv5: Mysql, Smb, Telnet bruteforce added, rpcbind program lister added, errors now shown in cyan instead of red
+Update: Mark_v5: Mysql, Smb, Telnet bruteforce added, rpcbind program lister added, errors now shown in cyan instead of red and SSB can now automatically use sublist3r to scan for subdomains.

 # HOW TO SETUP: